OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/cloud_view.rst

 Create Service
 --------------------------------------------------------------------------------

 In the same way that instantiating a VM, the cloud administrator must prepare a set of Service Templates.
 Before instantiating them, users can optionally **customize the Service cardinality**, **define the network interfaces** and **provide values required by the template**.
-Read :ref:`Adding Content to Your Cloud <add_content>` for more information.

 |cloud_create_service|